 Any difference between a Qualified Transmission Project Sponsor's study deposit and the actual cost of the Phase One Proposal and Phase Two Solution studies shall be paid by or refunded to the Qualified Transmission Project Sponsor, as appropriate, with interest calculated in accordance with Section 35.19a(a)(2) of the FERC regulations.
 Any refund payment shall be accompanied by a detailed and itemized accounting of the actual study costs incurred.
-Any invoice to collect funds in addition to the deposit shall be accompanied by a detailed and itemized accounting of the actual study costs incurred.
-Any disputes arising from the study process shall be addressed under the dispute resolution process specified in Section I.6 of the ISO Tariff.
+Any invoice to collect funds in addition to the deposit shall be accompanied by a detailed and itemized accounting of the actual study process shall be addressed under the dispute resolution process specified in Section I.6 of the ISO Tariff.